Arlen22/try-expression-proposal/README.md

 - [Arthur Fiorette's Safe Assignment Operator Proposal](https://github.com/arthurfiorette/proposal-safe-assignment-operator)

-I was going to help him out by rewriting the proposal around the Try Expression, which he already said he wanted to do, but the entire thing was so different that I decided to make my own proposal.
+I was going to help him out by rewriting his proposal around the Try Expression, which he already said he wanted to do, but the entire thing was so different that I decided to make my own proposal.
 However, a lot of the discussions there contributed to this proposal.